mr-Arturio/DreamTales/README.md

 - Create an account: to have access to all your previously generated stories and images.

-- Create Your Hero: Enter your child's name, age, and even select a style for the story.
+- Create Your Hero: Enter your child's name, and age, and even select a style for the story.
 Whether it's a magical adventure, a hilarious escapade, or a heartwarming tale, you're in control.

 - Choose Your Adventure: Pick an educational topic that aligns with your child's developmental needs.
 From teaching friendship to promoting dental hygiene or potty training, our stories are not only entertaining but also educational.